-What are the Government’s plans for a new immigration policy?
+What is the Government’s new immigration policy?

 The Government commissioned the Migration Advisory Committee (MAC) — a non-departmental public body associated with the Home Office — to produce recommendations on the possible role of a points-based system and one on the appropriate level and design of salary thresholds.
 It made this report in January 2020.